Bankruptcy is different in California; I probably don’t have to labor to make that point.

-New law, effective January 1, 2020, increases the state law homestead exemption to a number between $300,000 and $600,000, depending on the median home price in that county.
+New law, effective January 1, 2021, increased the state law homestead exemption to a number between $300,000 and $600,000, depending on the median home price in that county.
+That number is adjusted for inflation every year.
+In 2023, the minimum homestead exemption is $339,193 and the maximum is $678,391.
 More on California homestead.

 California is a community property state where property acquired by a married couple during marriage belongs equally to both spouses, unless they agree otherwise.

 The community property (though not necessarily the other spouse personally) is liable for the debts incurred by either spouse during the marriage and before the marriage.

 Even if only one spouse files bankruptcy, all of the community property becomes property of the estate.
 Property of the estate, if not exempt, is available to pay the community debts of both spouses through the bankruptcy.
 Can I file bankruptcy by myself?